avtolstoy/device-updater/README.md

 ## Todo before Release
-- propagate exceptions on actor thread via callback
+- propagate exceptions on actor thread via callback (DONE?)
 - ymodem from listening mode
 - Add exception handler for app that displays a popup then exits.